 When Dr Toni Meath arrived at Melbourne Girls Grammar at the beginning of 2019 as the twelfth principal, she didn’t expect to lead this community into the next stage of its history during quite such a turbulent time.

-No matter what situation our long line of intelligent and strong women led the community through, all of them brought the School through to the other side with our history, reputation and the delivery of a quality education for girls’ still intact.
+No matter in what situation our long line of intelligent and strong women led the community, all of them brought the School through to the other side with our history, reputation and the delivery of a quality education for girls still intact.

-From the scarlet fever rife in the late nineteenth century when the School was founded, to the 1900 measles epidemic, then the 1919 Spanish flu, and the Infantile Paralysis (Poliomyelitis) Epidemic that raged for more than a decade from the late 1930s – the School has survived through them all.
+From the scarlet fever rife in the late nineteenth century when the School was founded, to the 1900 measles epidemic, then the 1919 Spanish flu, and the infantile paralysis (poliomyelitis) epidemic that raged for more than a decade from the late 1930s – the School has survived them all.

 At this unprecedented time, our high expectations and capacity for learning together allow us to be well placed to design the learning for our Grammarians in their ‘home classrooms’.
 We will continue to learn together.

 Infectious disease in its many guises has been a frequent and unwelcome visitor to the School since its inception.
-In 1907, for example, a case of diphtheria at the School created so much anxiety when it came to move the patient (no public conveyance would carry one suffering from infectious disease) that is was thought advisable by some to build a cottage on the School grounds where sick cases could be isolated.
+In 1907, for example, a case of diphtheria at the School created so much anxiety about moving the patient (no public conveyance would carry one suffering from infectious disease) that is was thought advisable by some to build a cottage on the School grounds where sick cases could be isolated.
 What is distinctive about the present ugly visitation is that, in former times, children were always the most vulnerable.
 It is the aged now who are in most need of protection, and that includes many of our long-term and highly valued alumnae and staff members.

 The wisdom of our past leaders brings us consolation and reassurance today as we reflect on the challenges they faced and their capacity to steer around the shoals.
 The School will be changed by this moment in our history for, as headmistress DJ Ross reminds us, “life does not stand still, social changes occur whether we will or not, new and unforeseen situations have to be met, and it would be a pity if schools did remain exactly as they were.”
 (2)

 While change will occur, however, disruption will be kept to a minimum.
-Today’s School leaders take heart from headmistress Kathleen Gilman Jones’s reflection on the School’s resilience during the Depression years.
+Today’s school leaders take heart from the words of previous headmistresses.
+Kathleen Gilman Jones reflected on the School’s resilience during the Depression years.
 She was greatly encouraged that “in this time of stress, when all classes in the community are reviewing their expenditure…education is not interrupted until all other avenues…have been explored.”
 (3)

 The current challenge of retaining the best of learning at a time when ‘physical distancing’ is mandatory is one that has its parallels in the wholesale evacuation of the School to make way for its occupation by military authorities in 1942.

-The current challenge of retaining the best of learning at a time when ‘physical distancing’ is mandatory is one that has its parallels in the wholesale evacuation of the School to make way for its occupation by military authorities in 1942.
-Head Girl Pat Gwillim said of the evacuation effort: “Every member of staff, every girl had her own allotted job both moving in and out.
+School Captain in 1944, Pat Gwillim said of the evacuation effort: “Every member of staff, every girl had her own allotted job both moving in and out.
 No one failed.
 There were no passengers on that journey.
 It was a tiny unrecorded epic of complete and wholehearted co-operation under the shadow of the great events of history”.
 (6)